 This isn’t a new thing – do you know restaurants like Chipotle serve sous vide cooked chicken and steak?
 It’s a smart way to cook chicken in batches.
 I do it all the time.

-Pizza is another favorite way to enjoy chicken.
+Pizza is another favorite way to enjoy make ahead sous vide chicken tenders.
 Make a sous vide BBQ chicken pizza with store bought dough.

 Once you get the sous vide basics down, it’s time to get creative with finishing and serving the chicken.
 Are you going to keep it plain, or are you going to go a step further and finish them on the grill with BBQ sauce.
 Or turn them into sous vide fried chicken?